AiForAgriculture/aiforagriculture.github.io/ai_for_agriculture.md

 ![img](https://github.com/AiForAgriculture/aiforagriculture.github.io/raw/master/assets/img/farm/20200828_115417.jpg)

 1. ***How do we coordinate work?***
-    - We follow [Agile](https://www.atlassian.com/agile/project-management/epics-stories-themes) way if working.
+    - We follow [Agile](https://www.atlassian.com/agile/project-management/epics-stories-themes) way of working.
-    - we use Jira board to create Epics, Stories and subtasks.
+    - we use Jira board to create Epics, Stories and Subtasks.
-    - Upon joining team, each Contributor will get access to our Jira board.
+    - Upon joining team, each Contributor will get access to our own Jira board.

 1. ***How does Contributor contribute?***
 - Three simple steps to follow.